T4EU-Rev4/loco/README.md

 in the T4EU project.
 Only output mode is supported.
 In can word on a per bit base (as the old library can) as well as on a per byte mode as required for more sophisticated animations based on microcontrollers in a wagon.

+## Loco_01
+This is a first version of a firmware on the ESP32, to fullfill the follwoing requirement:

+- accept some command from MQTT-Server
+- start and stop animations on different wagons of the train